robel-yemane/k8s-tasks/pi-k3s/default_mem_requests_limits_namespace/notes.md

 => Container's memory request is set to match its memory limit.
 (The default memory request doesn't get assigned).

-3. Container specifies it's request but not it's limit.
+3. Container specifies its request but not it's limit.
 => Container's memory request is set to the value specified in the Container's configuration file, but the memory limit is set to the default for the namespace.